Swing-team/pendulums-web-client/deployment-checklist.md

 * The built desktop app will be placed in `electron-app/dist/` directory

 ## Mobile app
+TODO: update it

-* For mobile app uncomment `httpOptions: { withCredentials: true, responseType: 'json' }` in `src/app/app.config.json`, then do every steps from the web app building instruction, instead of the last part (`ng build -prod`)
+* For mobile app uncomment `httpOptions: { withCredentials: true, responseType: 'json' }` in `src/app/app.config.json`, then do every steps from the web app building instruction, instead of the last part (`npm run build`)
 * Update the version and android-versionCode in mobile-app/package.json and mobile-app/config.xml
 * Build android app using `npm run cordova:build:android`